Hong Kong students rally peacefully after weekend of protest violence

 With Hong Kong facing its first recession in a decade, China has also warned of the damage the protests are causing to the economy.

-Reporting by Jessie Pang, Joyce Zhou, Farah Master, Donny Kwok, Clare Jim and Twinnie Siu in Hong Kong and Ben Blanchard in Beijing; Writing by Joe Brock; Editing by Robert Birsel and Nick Macfie
+Reporting by Aleksander Solum, Kai Pfaffenbach, Jessie Pang, Joyce Zhou, Farah Master, Donny Kwok, Clare Jim and Twinnie Siu in Hong Kong and Ben Blanchard in Beijing; Writing by Joe Brock and Nick Macfie